cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ```

 Now you can use the Ubuntu distro freely.
 The WSL2 application will be in your shortcut menu in `Start`.
+You can launch this WSL2 and install MPI on it by referring to the Ubuntu installation instructions at the
+beginning of this document.
+The same number of cores and threads will be available to use in the `mpiexec` command as
+the number of cores and threads on the host computer.

 !include chapters/benchmark.md

 # Assignments

 1. Develop a section explaining what MPI-IO is
 2. Develop a section to explain Collective I/O with NumPy arrays.
 3. Add a section on how to use Numpy with MPI, including the installation of NumPy.
 This is not to have a tutorial about numpy,
    but how to use numpy within mpi4py.
 Subtasks include